una/una.github.io/_posts/2014-11-06-personal-goals.md

 - productivity
 - personal goals
 header-bg: http://una.github.io/images/posts/table-things.jpg
 subtitle: For the past four weeks, I've been keeping a very public and open version of my personal goals on Github.
-It has really made me a lot more productive, and you should give it a try.
+Its definitely made me a lot more productive, and you should give it a try.
 ---

 For the past four weeks, I've been keeping a public, open-sourced version of my [personal goals](https://github.com/una/personal-goals) on Github.
-Overall, it's been a pretty great experience that has bolstered my productivity.
-I think you should give it a try.
+Overall, its been a pretty great experience thats bolstered my productivity tremendously.
+Since then, I've been working on making this system better and better, with some terminal aliases for ease-of-use, and some advice to help you out with your own personal goals.

 ## The Structure

-If you take a look, you can see that I organized my file with a few sections:
+If you take a look at [my repo](https://github.com/una/personal-goals), or the [starter template](https://github.com/una/personal-goals-starter), you can see that I organized my file with a few sections:

 ### README.MD
 This is where I store a couple of things: my overall goals, things I plan to do that week, month, and a backlog.
 I also include links to some of my sub-folders and an overall goal for the week (added later to the process).
 To break it down by sub-section: